alexstyl/contactstore/README.md

 is based off ContentProviders.
 Despite powerful, it can be error-prone and frustrating to use.

 Contact Store is a refreshed take on the Contacts API.
-It provides solutions to contacts' most frequent use cases and utilises modern developer practices for an enjoyable developer experience.
+It provides solutions to contacts' most frequent use cases and uses modern developer practices for an enjoyable developer experience.

 ## Quick Start